johannespetrat/OptML/README.md

-# HyperparameterOptimisation
+# OptML
-Implementation of several black-box optimisation methods to tune hyperparameters of machine learning models.
+This package offers implementations of several black-box optimisation methods to tune hyperparameters of machine learning models.
+Its purpose is to enable data scientists to use optimization techniques for rapid protyping.
+Simply import OptML and supply it with a model and the parameters to optimize.

-The goal is to apply this to models built with Scikit-Learn, Statsmodels, Keras (and possibly other libraries) with an easy, unified interface.
+OptML offers a unified interface for models built with Scikit-Learn, Keras, XGBoost (and hopefully soon Statsmodels).

 Author: Johannes Petrat